stackbit-projects/magical-iron-e6244/content/pages/index.md

         title: How does it help with marketing?
       - content: >
-          The team behind TipsyTiger Club are successful owners of prominent alcoholic beverages.
+          The team behind TipsyTiger Club are successful owners of prominent restaurants, bars, and cocktail delivery services.
 Packaging and product research and development are already underway.
-The next step will be the acquisition of our very own brewery.
+The next step will be the acquisition of our very own physical brewery.
 Once all TipsyTigers are fully minted, we will proceed with official productions.
 From launch parties to collaborations with DJs, sporting events, TipsyTiger Club will focus on marketing after mint to make the brand go viral worldwide.
         image_alt: Eleanor Carr
         image_position: left
         image_width: twenty-five